We are a team of designers, engineers, researchers, and thinkers

 Top 3 favorite places: Harrisville, NH; Pineda de Mar, Spain; Lake Tahoe, CAHidden Talent: Licensed Massage TherapistFavorite People: Phillip K Dick, Muhammad Yunus, Joseph KittingerJesse Whitworth is a Lead Full-Stack Developer at Piaggio Fast Forward.
 He is responsible for web development and cloud architecture and implementation, as well as dropping obscure trivia into conversations around the office.

 Prior to PFF, Jesse worked in a variety of industries, first as a bioinformatics specialist at the Broad Institute, where he helped develop Haploview and IGV and contributed to the 1000 Genomes Project.
-He continued to improve his engineering intuition at Zipcar, Tablelist, and Dicerna Pharmaceuticals, and tested that knowledge while building Harvard Business School's HBX platform with a small team.
+He continued to improve his engineering intuition at Zipcar, Tablelist, and Dicerna Pharmaceuticals, and tested that knowledge while building Harvard Business School's HBX platform.

-When he is not at work he spends most of his time trying to learn new trivia, and skills - including PADI Open Water Diver, USPA A Parachuting, Massage Therapy, and is currently scheduling most of his Summer weekends in order to learn paragliding, ride his motorcycle, enjoy some wakeboarding, and learn more about outdoor survival.
+When he is not at work he spends most of his time learning new trivia, and is currently scheduling weekends in order to learn paragliding, and outdoor survival.
 Jesse is an avid gamer, and modder, and is a strong supporter of the PC Master Race.

 Top 3 favorite places: Shanghai, Kyoto, OrlandoHidden Talent: I am a human smoke detectorIf I could have any animal: CatJingjing is a Robot Software Developer at Piaggio Fast Forward where she is responsible for developing ROS software for robot simulation, navigation and formation control.
 She was first involved in robots in primary school and kept this passion for years.
 She's now a big fan of Gita and enjoy spending time and effort on Gitas and their friends.